Garlic Parmesan Yellow Squash Chips

 Storage

-• Due to the high moisture content in squash, these chips may not store as long or as well as traditional potato chips.
-Enjoy them soon after making them for the best taste.
+Squash contains a lot of moisture, and for this reason these squash chips won’t store as long or as well as traditional potato chips.
+Enjoy them shortly after making them for the best taste and texture.

-These yellow squash chips are an incredibly flavorful, crispy, and absolutely delicious snack!
+These yellow squash chips flavored with garlic and parmesan are a flavorful, crispy, and absolutely delicious snack!

 Ingredients